Families of Funds

 Basic needs is one of the focus areas for the Community Foundation’s discretionary grantmaking, supported by unrestricted funds donors established to allow our board to meet ever-changing community needs.

-Grants are available both for Fox Valley projects and regional northeast Wisconsin projects.
+Grants are available both for Fox Valley projects (see examples) and regional northeast Wisconsin projects.

 What We Fund

 Applicants must be established nonprofit organizations and/or have leadership with a proven record of success in maintaining solid, critical programs supported by established nonprofits or successful leadership.
 Grants will not support emergency assistance programs.

 Basic Needs Giving Partnership Focus Areas

 - Help at-risk children, youth and young adults become healthy, ready to succeed in school and self-sufficient.